What is Insulin?

 In one randomized study, 13 overweight women followed a low fat diet for 4 weeks and then a ketogenic diet for 4 weeks.
 "Compared to a low-fat weight loss diet, a ketogenic diet did not lower LDL-C but did prevent the decline in HDL-C and resulted in improved insulin sensitivity in overweight and obese, but otherwise healthy women."
 (16) In other studies, a ketogenic diet helped raise good HDL cholesterol levels in men (17).

 This is true for children too.
-For 12 weeks, 10 boys and girls age 8 consumed a ketogenic diet.
-Insulin levels were significantly lower without medications or adverse effects in inflammation or abdominal fat (18).
-Ketogenic diets are not just for adults, a family can eat healthy while feasting on delicious ketogenic meals to support good health, weight loss and insulin control.
+For 12 weeks, 10 pre-adolescent children with GLUT-1 deficiency syndrome (a rare genetic disorder involving neurological dysfunction) consumed a ketogenic diet.
+Insulin levels were significantly lower without medications or adverse effects on inflammation or abdominal fat (18).
+Ketogenic diets are not just for adults.
+A family can eat healthy while feasting on delicious ketogenic meals to support good health, weight loss and insulin control.

 Do you like this post?
 Share it with your friends!